yellowstonegames/SquidLib/README.md

 -   Uses Swing components
 -   Any Font can be used
--   Images may be used alongside characters in same panel --      Characters can be used as a drop-in fallback mechanism!
+-   Images may be used alongside characters in same panel
+  -  Characters can be used as a drop-in fallback mechanism!
 -   Specify Grid and Font size multiple ways
---      Set number of cells in the grid and Font to be used
+  -   Set number of cells in the grid and Font to be used
----        Size of cell is adjusted to optimally fit the Font size given --      Set size of the cell, number of cells in the grid, and Font to be used
+    -   Size of cell is adjusted to optimally fit the Font size given
+  -   Set size of the cell, number of cells in the grid, and Font to be used
----         Font is dynamically resized to fit optimally within the cell
+    -   Font is dynamically resized to fit optimally within the cell
 -   Font size and style can be changed on the fly
 -   Two fonts provided as resources, one narrow, one square, for unicode line drawing to work out-of-the-box.
 -   Multiple grids of different configurations can be used simultaneously in the same display
--   Multiple grids of different configurations can be overlayed allowing for transparency effects --      A convenience class, SquidLayers provides foreground and background setting with this, and more
+-   Multiple grids of different configurations can be overlayed allowing for transparency effects
+  -   A convenience class, SquidLayers provides foreground and background setting with this
+  -   SquidLayers also allows background brightness changes (such as from torchlight) with just an int argument
+    -   This works by keeping a partly-transparent layer of black or white for darkening or lightening
 -   Basic Swing animation support

 ###Highly Flexible
 -   Can create multiple overlapping layers
---      Basic foreground & background color differences per cell --      Multiple layers can be used to have multiple characters in a single cell --      Multiple different sized layers can be used for sub-cell effects --      Overlays can be used to show animation effects without disturbing the display --      Overlays can be used to show potential Area of Effects or Ranges
+  -   Basic foreground & background color differences per cell
+  -   Multiple layers can be used to have multiple characters in a single cell
+  -   Multiple different sized layers can be used for sub-cell effects
+  -   Overlays can be used to show animation effects without disturbing the display
+  -   Overlays can be used to show potential Area of Effects or Ranges

 ###Lots of Color
 -   SColor class extends Color and can be used as a drop-in replacement for any awt.Color needs